Reflections from the GHI Conference

 Closing Reflections

-The GHI Conference was more than a conference gathering; it was a convergence of resilience, spirituality, and human connection.
+The GHI Conference was not just a conference; it was a convergence of resilience, spirituality, and connection.
 From Sasha’s testimony to embodied lessons of trauma, from serendipitous reunions to sisterly bonding, and from sharing my book to witnessing others’ journeys, the experience reminded me of the profound ways we grow when we come together.

 When life sends a signal, listen closely